mpv-player/mpv/DOCS/man/options.rst

 ``--force-window-position``
     Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
 This used to be the default behavior.
-Currently only affects X11 VOs.
+Currently only affects X11 and SDL VOs.

 ``--auto-window-resize=<yes|no>``
     (Wayland, Win32, and X11)